-Mission: Our mission at the Agape College of Business and Science is to provide, Associate of Science Degrees and certificate programs with quality professional career training in high demand industry sectors.
+Mission: Our mission at the Agape College of Business and Science is to provide students with the opportunity and resources to obtain their desired Degree or Certificate in high demand industry sectors.
 We plan to fulfill our mission by offering our programs to diverse learning communities while empowering students to become workforce ready and economically independent.